bchainhub/foxar/pilot/README.md

 # `pilot`

-Chisel is a fast, utilitarian, and verbose solidity REPL.
+Pilot is a fast, utilitarian, and verbose solidity REPL.
 It is heavily inspired by the incredible work done in [soli](https://github.com/jpopesculian/soli) and [solidity-shell](https://github.com/tintinweb/solidity-shell)!

 ![preview](./assets/preview.gif)